 The best way to ensure flavorful heirloom tomatoes is by buying locally, ideally from a farmer’s market or from a store that sources locally grown produce.

-For optimal flavor, keep heirloom tomatoes at room temperature and eat within a few days of buying them.
+For optimal flavor, store them at room temperature and eat within a few days of purchase.